Atharwa351/Portfolio/work-projects/README.md

 ## Ownership & Contributions

 ### Primary Ownership
+I was the **sole owner** of the core data platform, including:
 - End-to-end system architecture
-- Database schema and indexing strategy
+- Database schema and indexing strategy (PostgreSQL)
-- ETL design, implementation, and recovery logic
+- GTM ingestion ETL design, implementation, and recovery logic
-- Data contracts between platform layers
+- Data contracts and boundaries between platform layers
 - Performance, memory, and resource trade-offs
-- Query, pagination, and export constraints
+- Query design, pagination limits, and export constraints

+All data-layer behavior, constraints, and failure modes were designed, implemented, and validated by me.

-### Collaborative Implementation
+### Access Platform Implementation
-The access platform was implemented collaboratively with a junior developer under my technical direction.
+The GTM data access platform (Node.js) was implemented **collaboratively** with a junior developer.

+My role included:
+- Defining the access model and safety boundaries
+- Designing query patterns and enforcing indexed access paths
+- Specifying pagination, export, and performance constraints
+- Reviewing database-facing logic and system behavior

-While the platform was built in Node.js (not my primary stack at the time), all database-facing logic, architectural decisions, and system trade-offs were designed, reviewed, and owned by me.
+While Node.js is not my primary stack, **all architectural decisions, data-layer interactions, and trade-offs were owned and reviewed by me**.

 ---